Technology-for-the-Poorest-Billion/2024-IMMI/proposal/management.md

 - Weakness: Lack of knowledge in software development and web development.

 ### Zi Cai (zc348)
-- Strength: Past experiences in building and training AI models from scratch, familiar with Python, and experiences in coding collaboratively.
+- Strength: Past experiences in building and training AI models from scratch, familiarity with Python, and experience in coding collaboratively.
-- Weakness: Lack knowledge in software development and UI design.
+- Weakness: Lack of knowledge in software development and UI design.

 ## The resources needed